nayanamangalpalli/calculator-behavior/addition.md

 When - I will enter a number, + two times, second number and =

-Then - Considers + only once and displays result.
+Then - Considers + once and displays result.

 ## Scenario: Adding numbers where the result goes out of range